Ancient Athens and the Roman Republic

 The presidency of Donald J. Trump gave rise to the most serious abuses of power in US history ─ surpassing the Watergate scandal.

-Among other things, a Special Counsel of the US Department of Justice carried out a two-year investigation of Russian interference in the 2016 election and its relation to the Trump campaign.
-It led to six convictions of top campaign staff on various charges as well as to indictments of 35 Russian individuals and entities for election interference.
-The Report of Special Counsel Robert Mueller concluded that the campaign did not collude with the Russian government but had “solicited, welcomed and used” Russia’s assistance in the election (see link in Resources).
-The Report also described twelve efforts by Trump to obstruct the investigation as president.
-No actions were taken by Congress or the Department of Justice to hold Trump accountable.
-He subsequently pardoned all but one of the campaign officials who were convicted or pled guilty.
+Among other things, a Special Counsel of the US Department of Justice (DOJ) carried out a two-year investigation of Russia’s unprecedented interference in the 2016 election and its relationship to the Trump campaign.
+The investigation led to six convictions of campaign staff on various charges as well as indictments of 35 Russian individuals and entities for election interference.
+The report of Special Counsel Robert Mueller concluded that the Trump campaign did not formally collude with the Russian government for its support but detailed dozens of direct contacts by campaign staff with Russian agents and operatives and stated that the campaign “solicited, welcomed and used” Russia’s assistance in the election (see link in Resources).
+The Mueller Report also described twelve efforts by Trump to obstruct the investigation as president.
+However, no actions were taken by Congress or the DOJ to hold Trump accountable.
+He subsequently pardoned all of the campaign and administration officials who were convicted or pleaded guilty as a result of the investigation.

 In the first case, Trump was charged with abuse of power and obstruction of Congress for attempting to manipulate the 2020 presidential election process.
-Specifically, he was charged with illegally withholding military aid allocated by Congress for Ukraine, an ally and a country at war with Russia, in order to extort its president, Volodymyr Zelenskyy.
-Trump pressured Zelenskyy to publicly announce false corruption investigations of Trump’s main political opponent, Democrat Joseph R. Biden.
-Zelenskyy refused at first but nearly succumbed to the demand when the scheme became public due to a whistleblower.
+Specifically, he was charged with withholding Congressionally mandated military aid to Ukraine, an ally and a country at war with Russia, in order to extort its president, Volodymyr Zelensky.
+Trump withheld the aid and orchestrated a political pressure campaign for Zelensky to publicly announce false corruption investigations of his main political opponent, Democrat Joseph Biden.
+Zelensky refused at first but nearly succumbed to the demand when the scheme was thwarted by a whistleblower’s public exposure.

 The January 6 Special Committee issued an 845-page report detailing a “multi-part conspiracy to overturn the results of the 2020 election."
 An illustration showing a meeting of President Donald Trump pressuring Department of Justice officials.

 In the second case, the House of Representatives voted to impeach Trump for “incitement of insurrection” on January 6, 2021 in order to stop the peaceful transfer of power after losing his re-election bid to Biden.
-A mob attack on the Capitol that Trump called for that day at a demonstration had followed numerous actions over a two-month period to conspire to keep office extra-constitutionally (see also “A Constant Test” in Consent of the Governed).
+Trump had called a protest rally for that day and incited a mob attack on the Capitol that stopped the formal proceeding certifying the vote (see also subsection in Consent of the Governed).

 The Senate acquitted Trump in both impeachment trials.
-In the second trial, a majority of Senators, 57-43 voted for conviction but still ten votes short of the two-thirds requirement.
+(In the second trial, a majority of Senators, 57-43 voted for conviction but still ten votes short of the two-thirds requirement.)
 Under the Constitution, a conviction would have barred Trump from holding any future office.
 The acquittals allowed him to run for the presidency again.
 Trump won the Republican Party nomination in its 2024 primaries even though criminal charges were brought in one federal indictment and one state indictment for attempting to overthrow the 2020 election (see below).
+In November 2024, voters, acting largely on concerns over the economy and immigration, also did not hold Trump accountable.
+By a narrow margin, Trump was elected to a second non-consecutive term.

 President Donald Trump was impeached twice, the second time in early 2021 for "incitement of [the January 6] insurrection."
 Above, Speaker of the House Nancy Pelosi signs the article of impeachment on January 13 in front of the House impeachment managers.

-Despite the example of Richard Nixon in the Watergate scandal (see above), the presidency of Donald Trump shows basic weaknesses in the US system of accountability in confronting abuses of power compared to other major democracies.
-These weaknesses include the unwillingness of elected leaders to impeach and convict a sitting president from the same party; the president’s unchecked pardon power to exonerate crimes committed at his behest; the Constitutional allowance to run for and win the nation’s highest office while under indictment or convicted of crimes; the ability to delay judicial proceedings; and the partisan control of courts that have effectively granted immunity for criminal acts of a president while in office.
+Notwithstanding the example of Richard Nixon in the Watergate scandal (see above), the presidency of Donald Trump shows basic weaknesses in the US system of accountability in confronting abuses of power compared to other major democracies (see below).
+These weaknesses include the unwillingness of elected leaders to impeach and convict a sitting president from the same party; the president’s unchecked pardon power to exonerate crimes committed at his behest; the Constitutional allowance to run for and win the nation’s highest office while under indictment or convicted of crimes.
+As well, procedural delays and partisan control of the courts made a president effectively immune from criminal prosecution (see also Current Issues in US Country Study).

 Donald Trump subsequently was indicted on criminal charges in four cases — one local, one state and two federal cases — again a first in US history.

-Unrelated to the January 6 events, the Manhattan District Attorney indicted Donald Trump in March 2023, on 34 state felony charges related to hush-money payments to hide a sex scandal from the public prior to the 2016 election.
-Then, a special counsel appointed by the Department of Justice in November 2022, Jack Smith, indicted Trump in June and August 2023 on a total of 37 federal charges of obstruction of justice and espionage for retaining classified documents after leaving office.
-This indictment was dismissed in July 2024 by a Trump-appointed District Judge on grounds that appointments of Special Counsels by the Department of Justice are unconstitutional.
-However, numerous judicial precedents have upheld the practice, including by the Supreme Court.
-The case is being considered on appeal by the Special Counsel to appellate court.
+First, separate from the January 6 investigation, a special counsel appointed by the Department of Justice in November 2022 indicted Trump in June and August 2023 on charges of obstruction of justice and espionage for retaining classified documents after leaving office.
+After many procedural delays, the case was suddenly dismissed in July 2024 by a Trump-appointed District Judge on grounds that appointments of Special Counsels are unconstitutional.
+Her ruling ignored decades of legal precedent upholding the practice.

-Also in August 2023, the Special Counsel indicted Trump on four charges for “criminal efforts to overturn the 2020 presidential election and maintain power.”
-The charges included conspiracy to defraud the United States and to deny US citizens of their rights (see Resources for a link to the indictment).
-In the same month, the Fulton County District Attorney in Georgia indicted Donald Trump and 18 others on racketeering charges specifically for trying to overturn the 2020 presidential vote in that state.
-(Four other states indicted Republican officials and Trump’s lawyers, but not Trump, for their roles in attempting to submit false electors to Congress and thus corrupt the counting of certified Electoral College votes in the 2020 election.)
+The Special Counsel also indicted Trump in August 2023 on four felony charges for “criminal efforts to overturn the 2020 presidential election and maintain power” (see Resources for a link to the indictment).
+In the same month, the Fulton County District Attorney in Georgia indicted Trump and 18 others on racketeering charges for trying to overturn the vote in that state.
+(Four other states indicted Republican officials and Trump’s lawyers for attempting to corrupt the counting of the 2020 Electoral College votes.
+Those cases are pending.)

 Beyond the United States

-The above sections focused on strengths and weaknesses in holding public officials accountable in the United States.
-Most democracies ─ whether presidential, parliamentary or mixed systems ─ observe basic principles of transparency and accountability described in Essential Principles.
-These include: free elections; separation of powers; protections for media; anti-corruption statutes; sunshine laws; legislative oversight; auditing agencies; civic watchdog organizations; among others.
-All have been used to hold even the highest elected leaders to account.
+The above sections focused on historical strengths and present weaknesses in the United States for holding public officials accountable.
+Many established democracies ─ whether presidential, parliamentary or mixed systems ─ have shown greater consistency in observing basic principles of accountability described in Essential Principles.
+These include: separation of powers, protections for media, anti-corruption statutes, sunshine laws, legislative oversight, auditing agencies, civic watchdog organizations, among others.
+All are used to hold even the highest elected leaders to account.

 Now, accountability and transparency laws are basic qualifications for membership in both the Council of Europe and the European Union.